 For example, the words “cars” and “autos” might be considered to be related to the word “car.”
 If a searcher types in a search for the term “ford car,” advertising keywords for the equivalent queries “ford cars” and “ford autos” might be used to decide which ads to show searchers.

-The patent application tells us that they might use the process described in an earlier Google patent filing to find these related terms: Increasing a number of relevant advertisements using a relaxed match.
+The patent application tells us that they might use the process described in an earlier Google patent filing to find these related terms: Increasing the number of relevant advertisements using a relaxed match.

 In addition to finding related words, and substituting those words into a query phrase to find keywords to target advertising, related queries might also be used.

-For example, the query term “disneyworld florida” might be considered to be a related query to “theme parks,” and if someone searches for “theme parks,” or slight variation of that term, the advertising system might use the related query “disneyworld florida” as an advertising keyword for targeting ads.
+For example, the query term “Disneyworld Florida” might be considered to be a related query to “theme parks,” and if someone searches for “theme parks,” or a slight variation of that term, the advertising system might use the related query “Disneyworld Florida” as an advertising keyword for targeting ads.

 This kind of query broadening is described in another Google patent application: Identifying Inadequate Search Content.